deuscode/PowerShell-Docs/developer/format/itemselectioncondition-element-for-listitem-for-listcontrol-format.md

 ListControl Element (Format)
 ListEntries Element for ListControl (Format)
-ListEntry Element for ListEntries for ListControl (Format) ListItems Element for ListEntry for ListControl(Format) ListItem Element Element for ListItemes for ListControl (Format) ItemSelectionCondition Element for ListItem for ListControl (Format)
+ListEntry Element for ListEntries for ListControl (Format) ListItems Element for ListEntry for ListControl (Format) ListItem Element for ListItems for ListControl (Format) ItemSelectionCondition Element for ListItem for ListControl (Format)

 ## Syntax